 Starting at the plot to be irrigated, AGRI scans the surrounding area to identify potential sites for river diversion and rainwater harvesting.
 AGRI also displays viable routes for transporting water by gravity from the source to the field where it will be used and identifies the water drainage area for each site.

 In what context is this tool useful?

 The award-winning AGRI reduces from months to just a few days the time needed to identify viable sources of water by providing useful information in order to make better decisions.
 AGRI identifies potential biophysical water diversion and harvesting sites, however it is up to the user to validate these in field and comply with local administrative, legal, social, and environmental regulations.
-AGRI covers site identification, their distance from plots, potential for transport of water to plots, and assessment of obstacles in the catchment area of interest.
+AGRI covers site identification, their distance from plots, potential for transport of water to plots, and assessment of obstacles in the provided conduction routes.

 Variations on this method

 The tool has had three developments so far.